Growing Mushrooms in Your Basement is Easier Than You Think

 Mycelium is what keeps the species alive.
 If the mushroom is the fruit then mycelium is the plant on which it grows.
 You can think of it as a root system.

-During the incubation stage, you should cover the container with a damp cloth and keep it in a dark and humid area of the basement.
+During the incubation stage, you should cover the container with a damp cloth and keep it in a dark and humid area of the basement, the kind you might encounter various types of crickets in.
 This will encourage the mycelium to spread all over the substrate.

 The last stage is called the fruiting.
 The mycelium will grow into pinheads that resemble small bumps.
 The pinheads will mature into primordia which look like baby mushrooms.
 These will then become full-sized mushrooms.